lilla-nemeth/lost-and-found/README.md

 # Lost and Found

 Lost and Found is an application, where everyone can search from missing pets and registrated users are allowed to upload pet profiles.
-It was created with Node.js, Express, JavaScript and React.
+It was created with Node.js, Express, JavaScript and React with custom UI.

 ## Features